-Chinese Grammar Wiki was launched by AllSet Learning in early 2012 and, despite is youth, has become my main reference when it comes to Chinese grammar as the explanations are pretty impressive.
-Don’t believe me?
+Chinese Grammar Wiki was launched by AllSet Learning in early 2012 and despite is young age, has become my main reference when it comes to Chinese grammar, as the explanations are pretty impressive.
+You don’t believe me?

 Check out the page dedicated to the particle “了”.
-What I also like is that the resource was released under Creative Commons License and everybody can contribute to improve it (that is as a true “wiki” should be).
+What I also like is that the resource was released under a Creative Commons License and everybody can contribute to improve it (like a true “wiki” should be).

-If you are looking for a more traditional course, the Massachusetts Institute of Technology has released for free their Chinese courses through the MIT OpenCourseWare platform.
-I didn’t test the course myself as I prefer to follow a more unstructured path, however the MIT is quite well known so I don’t doubt about the quality of the course ; ) Digging within the platform, I also discovered they offer a course in Classic Chinese Literature for the really hardcore students…
+If you are looking for a more traditional course, the Massachusetts Institute of Technology has released their Chinese courses for free through the MIT OpenCourseWare platform.
+I didn’t test the course myself as I prefer to follow a more unstructured path.
+However, MIT is quite well known, so I don’t doubt the quality of the course.
+Here you find the complete list of their offer for Chinese language courses.

-Jukuu is a database of sentence in English and Chinese.
-Its interface is very simple, very similar to Google’s interface.
+Jukuu is a database of sentences in English and Chinese.
+Its interface is very simple and very similar to Google’s.

-Once you enter a word onto Jukuu and click on the search button (called 句酷一下) you get a list of sentences in English and Chinese that contain the word you entered.
+Once you enter a word into Jukuu and click on the search button (called 句酷一下) you get a list of sentences in English and Chinese that contain the word you entered.
 It can then be quite useful to understand the context in which you can use a given word.
-The database seems quite complete.
-For instance, if you enter the word 鸡肉 (chicken) you get one hundred sentences.
+The database seems quite complete too: for all the words I tried I obtained 100 sentences.